Neurology - Botox treatment for Chronic Migraine

 • Have a diagnosis of chronic migraine

-• 3 different preventative drugs have failed when taken for at least 3 months at maximum tolerated target doses
+• 3 different migraine preventative medications haven’t worked, when taken for at least 3 months at maximum tolerated target doses.
+Alternatively, they are unsuitable because of safety concerns or not tolerated

 • A headache diary has been completed for at least one month before the start of Botox® treatment